AzodFR/Azuria/README.md

 You can set `"dev": "on"` for having the solution of BankAttack game

+You can change the moneybag reward of the BankAttack game by changing `"amount_batk': 10`

 ## Commands

 `$money` → Send how much money you have on this server